Unowned property: Cornwall and Lancashire

 For assets based in Cornwall and within the traditional boundaries of the county palatine of Lancashire, Farrer & Co solicitors deal with bona vacantia on behalf of the Duchy of Cornwall and the Duchy of Lancaster respectively.
 In both cases, if no rightful owner is found for the assets, the assets legally pass to the respective duchies.
-Current practice for both is to donate these assets to charity.
+It has been stated that current practice for both is to donate these assets to charity.
+However, there is evidence that these funds have been used for personal profit of The Crown.
 In Lancaster the beneficiaries are the Duchy of Lancaster Benevolent Fund and the Duchy of Lancaster Jubilee Trust, while in Cornwall The Duke of Cornwall's Benevolent Fund receives the assets.

 When Henry III established in 1230 the Office of the Royal Escheator to centralize bona vacantia, Earl Edmund of Cornwall pressed his claim to bona vacantia by having his viscounts continue to handle them.
 Until the 1337 and 1338 Duchy Charters, the issue was contentious between the king and earl.
 In the Duchy Charters, the king formalized the bona vacantia right with the duchy.

-When Lancaster was made a county palatine in 1351 by Edward III, the royal escheator's powers over Lancaster ended, and bona vacantia property escheated to the duchy instead of the Crown.
+When Lancaster was made a county palatine in 1351 by Edward III, the Royal Escheator's powers over Lancaster ended, and bona vacantia property escheated to the duchy instead of the Crown.